 5.3.3 There is a designated Conservation Area within the historic core of the village, which contains a number of high quality buildings, including a total of 21 listed buildings, most dating from the 16th and 17th centuries.
 The oldest is the Church of St Mary the Virgin, which stands in the centre of the village within its roughly rectangular graveyard, adjacent to Church Street.
 The importance of the Church of St Mary the Virgin lies in its considerable historic and architectural importance as a well-preserved example of a medieval, perpendicular style church dating predominantly to the 11th, later 14th, 15th and 16th centuries.
-The church has historical and evidential significance for the development of Steeple Bumpstead.
+The church has historical and evidential significance for the development of medieval religious architecture, and for the understanding of the historic development of Steeple Bumpstead.
 The fabric of the building holds significance as archaeological evidence for its construction, including materials and design.